dhulme/multitrack-player/README.md

 ## Known issues
 - Not fully responsive on smaller displays
 - Project icon needs updating
+- High memory and usage and crashes with high numbers of tracks

 ## Possible future features
 - Local 'projects' concept, to save and load sessions